 Instead of having a million little projects, I want to consolidate my efforts and focus on two things: books and plugins.
 By the end of the year, around 90% of my online time will be spent on either writing books or developing plugins.
 That’s a lofty goal, but something definite to work towards.

 Here is a quick overview of some of the online goals I want to achieve in 2020:

 - Redesign Perishable Press

 - Add a books.perishablepress.com subdomain

 - Build a bookstore on the subdomain

-- Move my current bookstore to the subdomain
+- Move my bookstore at wp-tao.com to the new subdomain store (in progress..)

 - Remove e-commerce stuff from current book sites (e.g., DigWP.com, .htaccess made easy, The Tao of WordPress, and WP Themes In Depth)